PhD Skeletal Muscle Physiology & Biomechanics

 P. Nadipi Reddy, R. Sulaimon, G. Cooper, A. Weightman, E. Tole, et al. (2015).
 Changes in Temperature of the Foot as a Function of Walking Speed.
 In: https://isbweb.org/images/conferences/isb-congresses/2015/isb_2015_abstract_book_final.pdf.
 Glasgow, 12/7/2015.

 AC.
 Alexoulis-Chrysovergis, A. Weightman, E. Hodson-Tole, FJA.
 Deconinck (2013).
-Error augmented robotic rehabilitation of the upper limb a review.
-In: NEUROTECHNIX 2013 - Proceedings of the International Congress on Neurotechnology, Electronics and Informatics. pp.167-178.
+Error Augmented Robotic Rehabilitation of the Upper Limb - A Review.
+In: Proceedings of the International Congress on Neurotechnology, Electronics and Informatics.
+Vilamoura, PORTUGAL, 18/9/2013. pp.167-178.

 EF.
 Hodson-Tole, RJ.
 Gregor, H. Maas, BJ.
 Farrell, BI.
 Prilutsky (2009).
 Patterns of motor unit recruitment in feline ankle extensor muscles during different motor tasks.
 In: COMPARATIVE BIOCHEMISTRY AND PHYSIOLOGY A-MOLECULAR & INTEGRATIVE PHYSIOLOGY.
 Glasgow, SCOTLAND, 28/6/2009. pp.S124-S124.

 TM.
 Vieira, JM.
 Wakeling, EF.
 Hodson-Tole (2016).
 Is there sufficient evidence to claim muscle units are not localised and functionally grouped within the human gastrocnemius?.
-Journal of Physiology.
+J Physiol.
 594, 1953-1954.

 The Wellcome Trust: Sir Henry Wellcome Postdoctoral Fellowship (2008 - 2012) Skeletal Muscle: Dynamic Form and Function (WT085599MA)